cedarwarman/pollen_cv/README.md

 # Pollen CV
-Quantifying the life of pollen.
+Quantifying the life of pollen using deep learning and multiple object tracking.

 ## Usage

 ### Model training
 Models are trained using the Tensorflow Object Detection API.
 For this project, I used the CenterNet Hourglass-104 architecture.
 Training takes place using the `bash/train_centernet_hourglass104_1024x1024.sh` script, while evaluation is done with the `val_centernet_hourglass104_1024x1024.sh` script.
-These scripts were run inside a Docker container (`docker/Dockerfile`) on a[Jetstream2](https://jetstream-cloud.org/index.html) VM.
+These scripts were run inside a Docker container (`docker/Dockerfile`) on a [Jetstream2](https://jetstream-cloud.org/index.html) VM.
 Training was done using an Nvidia A100 GPU.

 ### Inference
 Inference on pollen images is done in the `python/pollen_inference_hpc.py` script using the Tensorflow Object Detection API.
 It is designed to be run using Slurm at the University of Arizona HPC (`slurm/hpc_inference_array.slurm`).
 The job is arrayed in batches to maximize GPU use efficiency and runs in a Docker container through Apptainer.
 The container is described in `docker/Dockerfile`.
 Inference was done on using 4 Nvidia V100 GPUs.